 In the early 1900s, the Maurice Bathhouse was the first and only Hot Springs bath house to provide specialized treatment for people who had polio and other severe muscle and joint issues.

-The Maurice was the only bathhouse who employed a registered physical therapist and had a therapeutic pool to treat patients with.
-The Maurice was also known to provide special services, elegance to its' customers and luxurious decor.
+The Maurice was the only bathhouse that employed a registered physical therapist and had a therapeutic pool to treat patients with.
+The Maurice was also known to provide special services, elegance to its' customers, and luxurious decor.

 We found out while touring around the Hot Springs Arkansas spas/bathhouses that after all the bathhouses being shut down in the '80s, they were only recently restored and the town as only started to become a tourist attraction in the past 10 years or so!
-Because of this, the Maurice Bathhouse is still waiting to be restored so it can be used as something special for the years to come.
+Because of this, the Maurice is actually the last one of the Hot Springs, Arkansas bath houses still waiting to be restored and turned into something special for the years to come.

 The Ozark Bathhouse was built to have a more impressive outside than inside.
 Back in the day, this bathhouse catered more towards the middle class looking to bathe in the healing Hot Springs Arkansas mineral baths without all the thrills.